The Main FAQ - Graduate Writing Center

 (Department of the Navy, Academic Honor Code, NPSINST 5370.4D, Monterey, CA: Naval Postgraduate School, 2018.)

-Academia at large and the publishing world do not distinguish between inadvertent and willful misattribution in assessing whether authors are guilty of a violation.
+Academia at large and the publishing world sometimes do not distinguish between source misuse and willful misattribution in assessing whether authors are guilty of a violation.
 Authors are expected to know the rules.

 Regardless, Thesis Processing will not knowingly publish a thesis that contains plagiarized material.

 By the Honor Code rules, when a Final Draft thesis has been submitted to Thesis Processing and the student has signed the Thesis Release and Approval Form, the student is henceforth responsible for any instances of apparently intentional plagiarism and must be referred to the Honor Board if instances are discovered.

 Final Drafts with potential plagiarism may be discussed with the advisors and chair.
 The GWC/TPO Director determines whether to forward the case to the Dean of Students for an Honor Board or to work with the student to correct inadvertent plagiarism.